S1Y333/ChatbotFrontend/backend/README.md

 2. backend debugging steps:
    - let function console.log to see if it connects the functions
    -
+3. Todo:
-3. Todo: publish backend to Azure
+- publish backend to Azure
+- upload files to agent vector store